Installation Guide¶

 of the MPI+HIP multi-GPU version.
 The serial version is compiled by default.

-Path to ROCm installation can be specified using -DHIP_TOOLKIT_ROOT_DIR
+Path to ROCm installation can be specified using -DHIP_TOOLKIT_ROOT_DIR but

 this is optional.
-Flags -DMAGMA
+Flags -DMAGMA and -DMAGMA_ROOT are used to enable

 MAGMA library support for matrix diagonalization and specify the MAGMA